Hyperbolic orthogonality

-In geometry, the relation of hyperbolic orthogonality between two lines separated by the asymptotes of a hyperbola is a concept used in special relativity to define simultaneous events.
-Two events will be simultaneous when they are on a line hyperbolically orthogonal to a particular time line.
-This dependence on a certain time line is determined by velocity, and is the basis for the relativity of simultaneity.
+In geometry, given a pair of conjugate hyperbolas, two conjugate diameters are hyperbolically orthogonal.
+This relationship of diameters was described by Apollonius of Perga and has been modernized using analytic geometry.
+Hyperbolically orthogonal lines appear in special relativity as temporal and spatial directions that show the relativity of simultaneity.

+Keeping time and space axes hyperbolically orthogonal, as in Minkowski space, gives a constant result when measurements are taken of the speed of light.

 Geometry

 Two lines are hyperbolic orthogonal when they are reflections of each other over the asymptote of a given hyperbola.

 Two particular hyperbolas are frequently used in the plane:

 The relation of hyperbolic orthogonality actually applies to classes of parallel lines in the plane, where any particular line can represent the class.
 Thus, for a given hyperbola and asymptote A, a pair of lines (a, b) are hyperbolic orthogonal if there is a pair (c, d) such that $a \rVert c ,\ b \rVert d$, and c is the reflection of d across A.

 Similar to the perpendularity of a circle radius to the tangent, a radius to a hyperbola is hyperbolic orthogonal to a tangent to the hyperbola.